soundpress/NYCCharter/docs/c79/index.rst

             C. Information related to voter turnout;

-            D. Such other information as deemed appropriate by the commission, which mar include the results of a surname analysis of registered voters;
+            D. Such other information as deemed appropriate by the commission, which may include the results of a surname analysis of registered voters;

          ii.
 Notwithstanding any other provision of this paragraph, the commission shall not provide interpreter assistance in a language covered by the voting rights act in a jurisdiction where such language has been determined to be a covered language pursuant to such law;